 Jeffrey Liles, Chair of Undergraduate Programs in Inclusive Education

-The requirements in the content specialty major are designed to meet college, New York state, and national standards in the content specialty areas.
+The requirements in the content specialty major or concentration are designed to meet college, New York state, and national standards in the content specialty areas.
 In certain cases, additional courses may be required.
 For dual certification in adolescence education and students with disabilities generalist (7–12), candidates are also required to successfully complete a set of courses and field experiences relating to pedagogical content in teacher education.
-The inclusive adolescence education major requires 46 credits.
+The inclusive adolescence education major requires 40 credits (43 credits with middle school extension certification).
 The following degree programs qualify candidates for dual certification in a content specialty area that allows them to teach in grades 5–12:

 - B.S.
 Inclusive Adolescence Education: Biology